Characteristic features, ecology and natural history:

 1) introduction

-The remarkable position of Iceland as a large island in the north Atlantic - somewhere halfway the American and Eurasian continents - makes one wonder if the flora of this country has unique or otherwise special traits.
-This question becomes even more interesting given the very volcanic nature of Iceland.
+The remarkable position of Iceland as a large island in the North Atlantic — roughly halfway between North America and Eurasia — raises the question of whether its flora possesses unique or otherwise distinctive characteristics.
+This question becomes even more intriguing given Iceland's highly volcanic nature.

-1) introduction (this page - continues below this list of pages)
+1) Introduction (this page – continues below this list)

 3) The main vegetation types